RhysTyler112/Back-End-Development-Project/README.md

 | Book a class | Create a new booking for a class                      |                  |                                                        |                                                                       |

 ## Future Implementation
+Planned for future, the custoemr could pre pay for the class ahead of time through the webiste instead of paying at the front desk.
+They could buy and add credits to thier account, e.g 10 credits to be redeemed on upto 10 class in the future.
+When the customer signs up they could choose a memebership plan, 3,6 or 12 month options and have the memebership fee taken automatically out of their account each month.

 # Technologies